 The EU has fined German carmakers $1 billion for conspiring to hold back green emissions tech.
-This is the first time that such a fine has been made, and is particularly noteworthy as it’s based around technological development and not fixed pricing as is more typical.
+This is the first time that such a fine has been made, and is particularly noteworthy as it’s based on technological development and not fixed pricing as is more typical.
 This fine will be especially sensitive because of the reputational risk around businesses choosing to limit green tech development.

 The decision will certainly send out a strong message to other organizations and has the potential to make savvy consumers looking for transparent and environmentally aware businesses rather wary.
-Margrethe Vestager from the European Commission said that the organizations (Daimler, BMW, Volkswagen, Audi and Porsche)
+Margrethe Vestager from the European Commission said that the organizations (Daimler, BMW, Volkswagen, Audi, and Porsche)

 “possessed the technology to reduce harmful emissions beyond what was legally required”

 but chose not to.
 Daimler has managed to forgo the fine because they revealed the cartel to the commission.
-The message here is pretty clear; transparency and honesty are rewarded whereas the EU has reiterated “we do not tolerate it when companies collude” (Vestager).
+The message here is pretty clear; transparency and honesty are rewarded, whereas the EU has reiterated, “we do not tolerate it when companies collude” (Vestager).

 We often report on competitions that encourage innovation, they’re such a great way to get people excited about the best new solutions to tackle the climate crisis.
-The Extreme Tech Challenge Global Finals is “a startup competition focused on powering a more sustainable, equitable, inclusive, and healthy world”.
+The Extreme Tech Challenge Global Finals is “a startup competition focused on powering a more sustainable, equitable, inclusive, and healthy world.”
 Competitions such as these often result in organizations being awarded substantial venture capital should they be successful, so it’s one worth pulling out all the stops for.

 The global finalists sit across a whole wealth of different backgrounds, including Agtech, Food & Water, Cleantech & Energy, Edtech, Enabling Tech, Fintech, Healthtech, and Mobility & Smart Cities.

-The event itself, which took place on 22nd July, included a number of talks including “Waste Matters” which discussed how tech might be able to solve one of our larger problems, excess waste.
-There are certainly missed opportunities in this area, just last year it was confirmed that the worth of generated e-waste was estimated to be $57 billion, so if organizations can step in and take advantage of this, then we’re in a win-win situation.
+The event itself, which took place on 22nd July, included a number of talks, including “Waste Matters” which discussed how tech might be able to solve one of our larger problems, excess waste.
+There are certainly missed opportunities in this area, just last year, it was confirmed that the worth of generated e-waste was estimated to be $57 billion, so if organizations can step in and take advantage of this, then we’re in a win-win situation.

 Sam produces our regular #TRVSTLOVES where she seeks out inspiration, news, and ideas from across the globe that both highlight and celebrate how actions can make for social and environmental change.